FAQ - OHIO

 If you do not show for a scheduled appointment, then you will be charged a no-show fee as indicated in the terms and conditions on our consent form.
 If you need to cancel your appointment, you must cancel at least 48 hours prior to your appointment or you will be assessed a cancellation fee.
 Please give us a call and let us know what's keeping you from making it to your appointment and we will see what we can do to get you the help you need.

 After my appointment, can you help me apply to the state?

 Absolutely!
-During your appointment day, you will get detailed instructions on how to activate my medical marijuana card with the Ohio Medical Marijuana Program.
-If you need further assistance, call us at 888-454-2111.
+After your appointment you will get detailed instructions on how to activate your medical marijuana card with the Ohio Medical Marijuana Program.
+If you need assistance, call us at 888-454-2111.
 We are here to help.